Zeuxine: Taxonomy and naming

 The genus Zeuxine was first formally described in 1826 by John Lindley who gave it the name Zeuxina but Zeuxine is the nom. cons.
 The description was published in the appendix of Collectanea Botanica.
 The name Zeuxine is derived from the Latin word zeuxis meaning "joining" or "yoking" in apparent reference to either the partly fused column or to the pollinia.

 Distribution and habitat

 Plants in the genus Zeuxine usually grow in dark, moist forests where the humidity is always high or near swamps and seepage areas.
 They occur in tropical regions between Africa and Asia, in Southeast Asia, New Guinea, Australia and some Pacific Islands.
 Fourteen species are endemic to China and ten in Taiwan.
 Zeuxine strateumatica is naturalised on the Hawaiian Islands and in the south-eastern United States.

 List of species

-The following is a list of species of Zeuxine recognised by the World Checklist of Selected Plant Families as at August 2018:
+The following is a list of species of Zeuxine recognised by the Plants of the World Online as at October 2025: